Free Republic of Schwarzenberg

-After the surrender of Nazi Germany, the Saxony districts of Schwarzenberg, Stollberg, and Aue in the Ore Mountains were left unoccupied by Allies for unknown reasons.
+After the German surrender, the Saxony districts of Schwarzenberg, Stollberg, and Aue in the Ore Mountains were left unoccupied by Allies for unknown reasons.
 This led to anti-fascist groups forming local governments in those towns and villages, ending with the area's occupation by Soviet troops on June 24, 1945.

 There has been speculation as to why neither American nor Soviet troops immediately occupied the area.
-One explanation is that the Soviets and Americans agreed to halt on the banks of the Mulde river.
-Because there are several rivers with this name, and the Schwarzenberg area lies between them, there may have been some misunderstanding over the agreed boundaries.
+One explanation is the Soviets and Americans agreed to stop on the banks of the Mulde river.
+Since there are several rivers with this name, and the Schwarzenberg area lies between them, there may have been some misunderstanding over the agreed boundaries.
 Another possible explanation is that the Allies simply overlooked the area until the lack of occupation was noticed.

 Government and organisation

 The authority of the newly generated anti-fascist councils was still subject to democratic structures, though they were never intended to build a nation-state.
 The councils dealt with humanitarian issues since the unoccupied county of Schwarzenberg was not supported by any military force at the time.
 Issues the council dealt with included the maintenance of law and order, as well as dealing with scattered German soldiers fleeing west to avoid Soviet imprisonment.

 After the Soviet occupation in June 1945, the councils were dismissed.
 However, their work was appreciated by the Soviets, and some councilmen kept their positions in similar Soviet-initiated councils for several years even after the German Democratic Republic was founded in 1949.